 Holy hell, ain’t this the truth.
 Knowing when to step in and knowing when to lay low and just wait — is an art form.
 Sometimes it doesn’t pay to be too efficient.
 Sometimes, the best plan of action is to do nothing because clients will often change their minds from A to B to C to D and then back to A.

 There is no playbook for selling travel.
 The most successful agents in the industry are the ones who know how to manoeuvre around obstacles to get the most for their clients.
-It’s knowing when to push and not take no for an answer.
-It’s finding who the general manager is in each hotel and calling them in advance to advise that you have VIP guests coming who need upgrades.
-It’s ringing up the hotel’s concierge and having him secure a table at the swankiest Michelin starred hotel in the neighbourhood.
+A good travel agent knows when to push and not take no for an answer.
+And they will seek out who the general manager is in each hotel and contact them in advance to advise they have VIP guests coming who need upgrades.
+It’s ringing up the hotel’s concierge and having him secure a table at the swankiest Michelin-starred hotel in the neighbourhood.

 Tom Marchant, co-founder of the ultra-elite luxury travel brand Black Tomato, says that no request is too big for his company to consider.
 They’ve hidden diamond rings inside ice caves in Iceland for a dream wedding proposal.
 They’ve hired Hollywood cinematographers to film a family’s jolly around the Indonesian islands at the cost of US$665,000.
 They just roll up their sleeves and figure out how to exceed their clients’ expectations.

 9. Most of all, a travel agent must know how to laugh

 Above all else, if you don’t have a sense of humour, it’s going to be tough.
 You might muddle through, but it’s so much easier when you can put things in perspective and realize you gotta laugh.
 In fact, if you can make like a duck and allow the water to roll off your back…that will be a good thing.

 Actually, now that I think of it, this could also be a great list of admirable traits to look for on an online dating profile. 🤔